Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 The loaded image did not contain the metadata that is necessary for calculation.
 Many social media sites and messaging platforms automatically remove EXIF metadata from shared images in an attempt to protect user privacy.
 To mitigate this error, use an alternative messaging method such as email which does not remove EXIF data.

 This error can also occur for drone models which do not store EXIF metadata in the first place.
 Such drone models are incompatible with OpenAthena.

+Additionally, pictures obtained from controller "screenshot" methods which do not capture camera position and orientation EXIF metadata are incompatible with the software.

 ### ERROR: XMP metadata not found!